FJ-Riveros/South-Quiz/README.md

 `-Totally responsive`

 ## Motivation
-After 3 months of self taught learning, i wanted to try if i could develop my first project and learn from it along the process.
+<p>After 3 months of self taught learning, i wanted to try if i could develop my first project and learn from it along the process.</p>
-2 Weeks later here is the result!
+<p>2 Weeks later here is the result!</p>

 ## Appearance